 It’s blog time!
 I apologize for being absent the last few weeks.
-You can read my excuse here, but I won’t trouble you with the details in this post.
-I’ll just say that everything is much brighter at the moment and I am ready to jump into this topic: How to nurture your inner artist!
+You can read about the reason for my absence here, but I’ll say that everything is much brighter at the moment and I am ready to jump into this topic: How to nurture your inner artist.

 First, why should you nurture your inner artist?

 Okay, I have more than that.
 If your inner artist is anything like mine, she is a sensitive little empath that needs a lot of nurturing in order to thrive and create.
 I’ve done a lot of things over the years that have been counterproductive to nurturing my creativity and inner artist.
 For example, allowing myself to get trapped in harsh self-judgmental thoughts.

 We all do things that are detrimental to our creativity at some point and with varying intensity, but you can train yourself to avoid those behaviors.
 There are a few things I’ve learned to do that nurture my inner artist, build my creative confidence, and allow myself permission to create.

 1. Stop wondering if you’re an artist.

 It’s a frustrating, pointless, and almost philosophical distraction from actually making art.
 Am I an artist?